 What is the best car loan?

-How to get the best car loan rate
+How to get the best car loan rate in Australia

 There is no one “best” car loan rate that applies to everyone all the time.
 Instead, there are three ways to find the best car loan rate for you.

-- Shop around: comparison websites like RateCity let you quickly compare car loan products from dozens of lenders.
+- Shop around: comparison websites like RateCity let you quickly compare Australian car loan products from dozens of lenders.
 By filtering using your preferred interest rates, upfront fees and more, you can work out which car loans may be best for you.

 - Get professional advice: to find the true value of a car loan, it’s not enough to look just at its interest rates and fees.
 You also need to look at its features.
 Because car loans can be hard to understand, you may want to get advice from a finance professional.

 - Become a more credit-worthy borrower: if a lender is confident that you can afford to repay a loan, they’re more likely to lend you money on favourable terms.
-Lenders are more likely to offer lower interest rates if you have a good credit record, a reliable income, high savings and a significant deposit.
+Lenders are more likely to offer lower interest rates if you have a good credit history, a reliable income, high savings and a significant deposit.